jrdngr/cargo-sideload/README.md

 ```

 # Extra Tools
 `cargo-sideload` comes with a few extra tools for working with private registries.
+These extra commands are provided
+because existing tools don't always work with private registries.

 `cargo sideload list [crate-name]` will list some information about each available version of the specified crate.
 Yanked versions are not included in the reuslt.
-Using `--latest` will print the latest non-yanked version of the crate.
+Using `--latest` will print the latest version of the crate.
-`--yank` will list metadata about all yanked versions of the crate.

 `cargo sideload outdated --registry=[registry-name]` will list all dependencies with newer versions available
 in the specified registry. `--registry` is optional if you have a default registry set.
 A list of crates to check